XPBytes/media_types-serialization/README.md

 ### Remapping media type identifiers

 Sometimes you already have old clients using an `application/json` media type identifier when they do requests.
-While this is not a good practise as this makes it hard to add new fields or remove old ones, this library has support for migrating away:
+While this is not a good practice as this makes it hard to add new fields or remove old ones, this library has support for migrating away:

 ```ruby
 class BookSerializer < MediaTypes::Serialization::Base